 Thanks to everyone who has played the game and helped us develop it from homebrew idea/rambling science fiction into a visualized world.
 (Now with new logo!)
 We truly appreciate you.

 Reloading this page will generate a new, random, playable 1st-level character.
 Note, this is a working draft: if you see something wacky, please feel free to reach out on Discord and let us know.

-You are a hasty clean freak from Calayat.
+You are a creepy loner from Guildship 539.
 You were trained as a Co. pathfinder.
 Your job is to use your knowledge of exoplanets and specialist military training to complete the venture as contracted, and to protect the venture’s acting factor, banshee, witness, and other voidminers in that order of importance.
 Secretly, you stole the identity of someone else on-Spin.
 The Directorate may or may not know about this.
 Identity theft is punishable by spacing (death).

-Subject of empire (permanent) – You gain a permanent bonus of +1 WIL. [already included]
+Rationally designed (permanent) – You gain a permanent bonus of +1 REA. [already included]

 Track (standard/day) – You work to either follow the trail of a single entity, or locate any single entity of interest, sans clues.
 An entity can be a specific person or a non-specific location.
 Burn 3 GRT for an easy target (clues exist, and the thing you are trying to track is not hiding from you), 5 for a difficult target (clues don’t exist, or the target is hiding from you), and 7 for a near-impossible one (clues don’t exist, and the target is hiding from you).
 Roll a REA check; if you succeed, you succeed.
 If not, you can burn more GRT and try again tomorrow.
 N.B., track is the physical equivalent of the pir’s augury: You can track down anything within reason, planetside.
 Hulkside, you can use this power, but only if some minimal clue exists; also, GRT costs are doubled (6 for a non-hiding target; 10 for a hiding one).